movingfox/comfy-blog/README.md

     comfy_route :blog_admin, :path => 'admin'
     comfy_route :blog, :path => 'blog'

 **Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.
-By default, the blog is under `localhost:3000/blog`.
+By default, the blog is under `localhost:3000/en/blog`.
 The path field can be used for other blogs in the future.
-However, it would be yet another parameter after `/blog`, so for example, a second blog for a site would be under `localhost:3000/blog/second-blog`.
+However, it would be yet another parameter after `en/blog`, so for example, a second blog for a site would be under `localhost:3000/en/blog/second-blog`.

 <h3>Views</h3>
 You should also find view templates in `/app/views/blog` folder.
 Feel free to adjust them as you see fit.

+**Important:** To make sure the SEO data for blog posts works correctly, you must add this within the `<head>` tag in your application layout (written in haml, can be easily converted to regular .erb syntax as well):

+    - if content_for?(:blog_seo_data)
+      = content_for(:blog_seo_data)
+    - elsif @cms_page.present?
+      = comfy_seo_tags

 ## Known limitations